 In the fall of 2022, the European Society of Cataract and Refractive Surgeons debuted a new tool on its website that aggregates major online intraocular lens calculators into one site.
-Using the free online tool, surgeons can input their data once and then easily compare the results of up to seven calculators, including the Barrett Universal II, Cooke K6, Evo, Hill-RBF, Hoffer QST, Kane and Pearl GDS.
+Using the free online tool, surgeons can input their data once and then easily compare the results of up to seven calculators, including the Barrett Universal II, Cooke K6, EVO, Hill-RBF, Hoffer QST, Kane and Pearl DGS.

 The idea originally came from Dante Luis Buosanti, MD, an ophthalmologist in Buenos Aires, Argentina.
 After reaching out to Kenneth J. Hoffer, MD, for permission to include his formula in the project, he and Dr. Hoffer approached ESCRS together to see whether the society would be interested in hosting this IOL calculation tool on its website.
 With the support of ESCRS board members, they secured permissions from the rest of the formula authors.
 The tool is available at iolcalculator.escrs.org.